Overview

 Aggregation Functions

-Valid only in multi-entity contexts (Combiner output assignments and conditions; Separator on_batch_created hooks).
+Valid only in multi-entity contexts (Combiner attribute assignment, Combiner batch_expr, Combiner on_batch_assembled, Separator on_batch_created).
 Aggregations operate over the set of entities in scope:

-• COUNT(expr) — count of entities where the expression is non-null
+COUNT(expr) — count of entities in scope (canonically COUNT(1))

 Example — a Combiner producing an assembly, setting output attributes from its inputs: